InnoGames: History

 In March 2025, GamesWirtschaft shared that Food Fight TD: Tower Defense had since been sold to the Flensburg-based Neox Studios.
 On the occasion of the 10th anniversary of Elvenar, InnoGames shared in April that the game has generated a total of more than 200 million euros.
 In May, players of Lost Survivors were informed that the game, which had remained unannounced, will be taken offline on July 15.
-In July, InnoGames announced its first casual game Cozy Coast for iOS and Android and shared that it had reached €2 billion in company lifetime revenues.
+In July, InnoGames announced that it had reached €2 billion in company lifetime revenues.
+Christian Reshöft, who had previously served as Chief Product Officer, was appointed the new CEO in October.
+Hendrik Klindworth, who had led the company’s operations since its founding, transitioned to the role of Chairman of the Board and also assumed a leadership role at InnoGames’ parent company, MTG.
+In December, Cozy Coast, the first casual game in the portfolio, was released worldwide.